 Visit Dorothy Parker’s neighborhood and walk in her footsteps to her former apartments, haunts, school and more.
 See one of the most beautiful and historic neighborhoods through the eyes of a young Dorothy Parker.
 Learn about the history of the Upper West Side, its architecture and development, all tied into the life of Mrs. Parker.

-Private tours are available when no public tours are scheduled.
-Contact Kevin Fitzpatrick to arrange a charter tour for two to thirty people.
+Private tours are available when no public tours are scheduled; Contact us to arrange a charter tour for two to thirty people.